chibiboba/JS-120/JS 129/Specifics Study Guide.md

 - ##### What is prototype chain (summary)

   - The prototype chain is a chain of objects that are prototypes of an object.
 The prototype chain is how objects inherit properties from other objects.
 All objects in JavaScript inherit from another object called the prototype.
 Since the prototype of an object is also an object, the prototype can also have a prototype from which it inherits.
 Objects lower in the chain inherit properties and behaviors from objects in the chain above.
-  - The prototype chain is  used to look up and access properties, which is done through prototypal delegation: objects lower in the prototype chain delegate property and method access to prototypes higher up in the prototype chain.
+  - The prototype chain is  used to look up and access properties, which is done through **prototypal delegation**: objects lower in the prototype chain delegate property and method access to prototypes higher up in the prototype chain.
+    - (Prototypal inheritance uses the prototype chain for prototypal delegation: to find a method and delegate the call.)
   - If we try to access a property on an object and it's not a property directly owned by that object, JavaScript looks for it in the object's prototype, which is the object pointed to by the internal `[[prototype]]` or `__proto__`  property.
 Then if JavaScript can't find it ,the next port of call is the prototype's prototype.
 This process continues until it finds the property or it reaches `Object.prototype`.
 If `Object.prototype` also doesn't define the property, the property access evaluates to `undefined`.
   - The prototype chain allows us to store an object's data and behaviors not just directly in the object itself, but anywhere in the prototype chain.
 It increases memory efficiency because properties can be shared through the prototype chain, rather than every object needing an own copy of each property.

   ##### What it's used for.

   - The prototype chain is used to look up and access properties, and this is done through **prototypal delegation**.
   - **Prototypal delegation**: objects lower in the prototype chain delegate property and method access to prototypes higher up in the prototype chain.

   ##### Property Access

   - When you access a property on an object, JavaScript looks for the property first in the object, then its prototype chain, all the way up to `Object.prototype`.If `Object.prototype` also doesn't define the property, the property access evaluates to `undefined`.
   - If we try to access a property on an object and it's not a property directly owned by that object, the next port of call is the object pointed to by the __proto__ property.
     - In more detail, when I try to access a property on an object, JavaScript first looks for an "own" property with that name on the object.
 If the object does not define the specified property, JavaScript looks for it in the object's prototype(the object pointed to by the internal `[[prototype]]` or dunder proto property) then if it can't find, it looks for it in the prototype's prototype.
 This process continues until it finds the property or it reaches `Object.prototype`.
 If `Object.prototype` also doesn't define the property, the property access evaluates to `undefined`.